 Biography

-My name is Evan Seitz and I recently obtained a doctorate with distinction at Columbia University working on Computational Biophysics in the Frank Lab.
-I am interested in studying complex biophysical systems through a mathematically-rigorous and creative lens.
-My thesis work is based on a geometric machine-learning approach to study hundreds of thousands of unorganized, extremely noisy single-particle cryo-EM images of an ensemble of biomolecules.
-Specifically, I used manifold embedding to elucidate metabolic function in the form of a low-dimensional energy landscape and corresponding continuum of atomic structures.
+Previously, I obtained my doctorate at Columbia University working on Computational Biophysics in the Frank Lab.
+My thesis work focused on the development, interpretation and refinement of a geometric machine-learning approach to elucidate metabolic function in the form of a low-dimensional energy landscape and corresponding continuum of atomic structures.

 This website provides an overview of my work in science and education.
 For more information, download my curriculum vitae